 Start by adopting digital tools that make information more accessible.
 Self-serve knowledge management systems save as much as 20% of workforce time by making information readily available to employees.
 Subtly, they also instill digital transformation as a business norm increasing your chances of success by double.

 Encourage employees to find tools and processes that can speed up, replace or augment their current processes and operations.
 If employees have a key role in the transformation, it personalizes the success of it.

-Put People at the Center of Your Digital Transformation
+Use Olive, and Put People at the Center of Your Digital Transformation

 Change management and digital transformation is a shoes and socks approach.
 One without the other is just wrong and ends in stinking failure.